Manhattan Project: Trinity

-Because of the complexity of an implosion-style weapon, it was decided that, despite the waste of fissile material, an initial test would be required.
-Groves approved the test, subject to the active material being recovered.
-Consideration was therefore given to a controlled fizzle, but Oppenheimer opted instead for a full-scale nuclear test, codenamed "Trinity".

-In March 1944, planning for the test was assigned to Kenneth Bainbridge, a professor of physics at Harvard, working under Kistiakowsky.
-Bainbridge selected the bombing range near Alamogordo Army Airfield as the site for the test.
-Bainbridge worked with Captain Samuel P. Davalos on the construction of the Trinity Base Camp and its facilities, which included barracks, warehouses, workshops, an explosive magazine and a commissary.
+Because of the complexity of an implosion-style weapon, it was decided that, despite the waste of fissile material, a full-scale nuclear test was required.
+Oppenheimer codenamed it "Trinity".
+In March 1944, planning for the test was assigned to Kenneth Bainbridge, who selected the Alamogordo Bombing Range for the test site.
+A base camp was constructed with barracks, warehouses, workshops, an explosive magazine and a commissary.
+A pre-test explosion was conducted on 7 May 1945 to calibrate the instruments.
+A wooden test platform was erected 800 yd from future Trinity Ground Zero and piled with about 100 ST of high explosives spiked with nuclear fission products.